ia-toki/tcframe/docs/tutorials/tutorial_2.rst

         }
     }

 It is a good practice to include the smallest case (M = 1) and the largest case (M = 20) satisfying the test group constraints.
-Since this test group also include subtask 2, we also need to make sure that all W are equal.
+Since this test group is also included in subtask 2, we also need to make sure that all W are equal.

 The second test group can be something like this